pydata/xarray/doc/getting-started-guide/installing.rst

 Performance Monitoring
 ~~~~~~~~~~~~~~~~~~~~~~

-A fixed-point performance monitoring of (a part of) our codes can be seen on
+A fixed-point performance monitoring of (a part of) our code can be seen on
 `this page <https://pandas.pydata.org/speed/xarray/>`__.

 To run these benchmark tests in a local machine, first install